samuelpeers-mhi/terraform/website/guides/core-workflow.html.md

 ### Plan

+    [ ktagg confusion: wait how did we get to pull requests? do those still happen in GitHub/etc or is there some fanciness that pulls that into TFE? ]

 Once a pull request is ready for review, Terraform Enterprise makes the process of reviewing a speculative plan easier for team members.
 First, the plan is automatically run when the pull request is created.
 Status updates to the pull